Refaat El-Sayed: The fall

 After the DSc scandal, the markets were unforgiving.
 The Fermenta stock price dropped, and the Volvo and Pharmacia shares were also slammed.
 El-Sayed was soon compelled to leave his position as CEO, while Volvo reminded in a press release that the partnership agreement was not yet finalised.
 Fermenta's new CEO Ove Sundberg granted Volvo full access to the company's books.
 El-Sayed remained optimistic in his public comments, but it became clearer and clearer that Volvo was going to backtrack, which was eventually confirmed on 25 February.
-Volvo cancels Fermenta link.
-New York Times.
-26 February 1986.
 It was a financial disaster for El-Sayed, who had personally bought four millions of Fermenta shares with the intention of exchanging them with Pharmacia.
 The drop in the stock price meant he was soon riddled with debts amounting to more than a billion kronor.